Knox County Vehicle Impound Guide

 If You Can't Afford the Fees

-- Payment plans (some lots offer this): Some impound lots may offer payment plans, allowing you to pay the fees in installments.
-Call the impound lot to inquire.
+- Ask the impound lot if a payment plan is available: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
+It's worth asking if this is an option.

 After Retrieval